 The Arctis Pro Wireless have great controls that are easy to use and provide great feedback.
 Like the Arctis Pro GameDAC, the Pro Wireless have a control dial and a microphone mute switch on the left ear cup.
 When using Bluetooth, the control dial only adjusts the volume, but when using the transmitter, it adjusts the volume by default but can be clicked to access more settings like channel mixing, EQ pre-sets and audio sources.

-On the right ear cup, the Arctis Wireless Pro have a power button like the Arctis 7, but have a dedicated Bluetooth Sync button too, which also controls music and calls.
+On the right ear cup, the Arctis Wireless Pro have a power button like the Arctis 7, but have a dedicated Bluetooth Sync button too, which also controls music and calls when the headphones are used via Bluetooth.
 The power button curves outwards while the Bluetooth button curves inwards, which is a nice touch that helps distinguish the two and does not take long to get used to.

 Like most closed-back, over-ear headphones, the SteelSeries Arctis Wireless Pro have poor breathability.
 These headphones are not suitable for sports or exercise since they will make your ears sweat if used while working out.
 They may also warm your ears up a bit during longer or more intense gaming sessions.
 That said, you shouldn’t have a problem during more casual gaming or listening sessions, especially if you take breaks every now and then.